lohest/lohest/README.md

 - 💞️ I’m looking to collaborate on simple AI & Chemistry tasks
 - 📫 How to reach me : alexandre.lohest@etu.unistra.fr
 - 😄 Pronouns: He / Him
-- ⚡ Fun fact: Going to Milan next year, yet still don't know how to speak Italian fluently !
+- ⚡ Fun fact: Going to Milan this year, yet still don't know how to speak Italian fluently !

 <!---
 lohest/lohest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.